DevOpsVisions/question2answer-automation-toolkit/docs/standards-and-conventions.md

 - **Executable Name:** `Q2AAutoKit`
   The short and efficient name used for the executable file, optimized for easy reference in scripts and command-line usage.

+## Solution and Projects Conventions

+To maintain a structured and organized codebase, the following naming conventions are used for the solution and project files:

+- **Solution File:** `Dovs.Q2AAutoKit.Suite`
+  This is the overarching solution file that includes all related projects.

+- **Project Files:**
+  - `Dovs.Q2AAutoKit`: The main project file for the core application.
+  - `Dovs.Q2AAutoKit.UnitTest`: The project file dedicated to unit tests.
+  - `Dovs.Q2AAutoKit.IntTest`: The project file dedicated to integration tests.